angelraju/terraform-aws-wordpress/README.md

 ```

 ### Step 2
--creating esscential variables needed for this project and using this variables we are accesing most of the resources;
+-creating variable.tf file with varaibles needed for this project and using this variables we are accesing most of the resources;

 ````
 variable "project" {